FinOrr/polyfit/README.md

 **PolyFit** is a small, embeddable C library for polynomial regression.
 It helps you fit a curve through a set of data points so you can interpolate or extrapolate with minimal effort.

-Whether you're smoothing a signal, modeling system behavior, or generating transfer functions, polyfit is built to drop into your project and get out of your way.
+Use PolyFit for signal smoothing, approximating system behavior, or forming simple transfer-function polynomials.
+Include the two source files and call the API; no extra setup required.

 ---